vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.48/migrating-from-v1-to-v2.md

 Hi, Endilie here :)
 ```

-In comparison, Vobees 2 `website/versioned_docs/version-1.0.0/hello.md` looks like this (exactly same as original)
+In comparison, Docusaurus 2 `website/versioned_docs/version-1.0.0/hello.md` looks like this (exactly same as original)

 ```md
 ---